Stuart Weitzman School of Design

 Philadelphia, PA 19104

-Degree Requirements
+MFA Degree Requirements

 The MFA coursework requires 19 credits over 4 full time semesters; eight credit units of Graduate Studio, four credit units of Graduate Critique and seven credit units of electives.
-Of the seven elective courses, two must be MFA graduate seminars, two must be outside of the Fine Arts Department, the remaining three courses may be taken either in the department or anywhere in the university.
-Each graduate student works with the faculty to select courses that will support the thesis research.
-Additional requirements for the MFA degree include a thesis exhibition, and the submission of a thesis statement and portfolio.
+Of the seven elective courses, two are MFA graduate seminars, two must be outside of the Fine Arts Department, the remaining three courses may be taken either in fine arts or anywhere in the university.

-Fall Year I:
+Fall Year I

 Spring Year I

-Graduate Studio II, FNAR 5020, 2 cu
+CORE Curriculum: Graduate Studio III, FNAR 6010, 2 cu

-Graduate Critique, FNAR 7020, 1 cu
+CORE Curriculum: Graduate Critique, FNAR 7030, 1 cu

 Outside Elective, 1 cu